Hotel, Restaurant & QSR Construction, Nationwide

 Kitchen & Back-of-House

-Commercial kitchen build-out: Type I and Type II exhaust hoods per NFPA 96, fire suppression, grease interceptors, walk-in coolers/freezers, and NSF-certified equipment installation.
+Commercial kitchen buildout: Type I and Type II exhaust hoods per NFPA 96, fire suppression, grease interceptors, walk-in coolers and freezers, and NSF-certified equipment installation.
+Urethane cement kitchen flooring after moisture testing.

 FF&E & Front-of-House

-FF&E procurement and installation — guestroom casegoods, lobby furnishings, dining furniture, signage, and brand-standard finishes.
-Commercial flooring throughout.
+FF&E procurement and installation: guestroom casegoods, lobby furnishings, dining furniture, signage, and brand-standard finishes.
+Commercial flooring throughout; see flooring costs by building type.

 Inspections & Opening